GuyKahlon/UICollaborativeFilteringServer/README.md

 It's more about finding the few people out there that have very similar taste yours and then recommending things that they felt, it's actually the wisdom of you.

-### 🤝 Interduce some usese for collaborative filtering
+### 🤝 Introduce some usese for collaborative filtering

 The best examples of the use of recommenders is the eCommerce websites such as Amazon (its estimated that about 60 percent of their sales come from recommendations in various places on thier site.)
 Once you login they have a lot of recommendations for you.
 And not just those websites, today you can find recommendation system everywhere, Starting from Netflix that recomends for you about your next movie to dating websites that recomend for you about the perfect partner, and many more.

 ### 🤖 Algorithm

 The algorithm is based on the co-occurrence of user interface preferences between users on the system, actually is a way to find similar users in terms on user interface components preferences.

 The struct that represent the user preference called: UIPreference